-Complimentary holiday shopping is provided in early December to low-income families and seniors from Summit, New Providence and Berkeley Heights referred by local social service agencies.
-Sponsored by the Summit Junior Fortnightly Club, Summit Women's Club and Junior League of Summit and assisted by community group volunteers.
-Checks for the purchase of gifts can be made payable to SHIP, with Santa Claus Shop noted on the memo line, and mailed to Santa Claus Shop, PO Box 119, Summit, NJ 07901.
+Complimentary holiday shopping is provided in early December to low-income families and seniors from Summit, New Providence and Berkeley Heights referred by local social service agencies and assisted by community group volunteers.
+Visit website to donate.

 Somerset County Park Commission Volunteer Opportunities

 PO Box 5327, North Branch, 908-722-1200.
 Diverse opportunities for volunteers include work on wildlife and resource conservation projects; gardens, grounds, facilities management; instruction and special events.